SpaceyAsteroid/SpaceyAsteroid/README.md

 I'm a Loser IRL (giggles)

-I'm Irish (GMT timezone,,, *sweats,,,*) EVERYONE I KNOW IS AMERICAN and im like so far ahead of them. (*i know my timezone is uhhhh 5 hours ahead of EST timezone in america,,,,*)
+I'm Irish (GMT timezone,,, *sweats,,,*) EVERYONE I KNOW IS AMERICAN and im like so far ahead of them *sobs violently.*
 I created a whole github profile just to tell people about myself on pony.town,,, lol

 I use any pronouns!!
 Mostly just they / it / he.